cawel/notes-binder/History of the World since 1300/lecture 2/B - Reconstruction after the Black Death.md

 ## Mediterranean Region
 * world history hot spot in late 14th and 15th
-* islamic states emerged in the wake of the Black Death
+* Islamic states emerged in the wake of the Black Death
 * newcomers will fill these political vacuums
 * created a whole new political landscape in Afro-Eurasia